A Day in the Life (Wes Montgomery album)

 A Day in the Life is an album by the jazz guitarist Wes Montgomery, released in 1967.
-It reached number one on the Billboard Jazz album chart and number 2 on the R&B chart.
-It also reached number 13 on the Billboard 200.
+It reached number one on the Billboard Jazz album chart and number 2 on the R&B album chart.
+It also reached number 13 on the Billboard Top LP's.
 The single "Windy" became his biggest Hot 100 hit, peaking at number forty-four.

 After recording for Riverside and Verve, Montgomery signed with A&M. His renditions of pop hits were played regularly on Top 40 radio.